aramosg/final_project_global_warming/README.md

 The following link address slides with the following information:
 [slides](https://docs.google.com/presentation/d/1_1qjAGMFFEiPVUA5mTcJtNMDeuLhb0oF/edit?usp=sharing&ouid=114301235931032176624&rtpof=true&sd=true)

-## Reason why they selected their topic
+## Reason why we selected the topic

-Weather seems to behave lately in an erratic and new way that we are yet to understand.
+The weather seems to behave lately in an erratic and new way that we are yet to understand.
 Extreme temperatures and natural disasters might impact huge populations and world economic sectors.
-A variety of aspects need to be taken into consideration with this new weather behaviour (individually and business/enterprise wise).
+A variety of aspects need to be taken into consideration with this new weather behavior (individually and business/enterprise wise).

 In the following project, we want to try at the very least to provide a clearer understanding of available data and identify statistically significant variables that might be implicated in this complex and evolving worldwide situation.
-This may provide a light and hopefully offer not only information but also a predictive model that may be the stepping stone of decision making for different enterprises or sectors.
+This may provide light and hopefully offer not only information but also a predictive model that may be the stepping stone of decision-making for different enterprises or sectors.

 ## Project Outline
 - Objective
-We want to analyse and understand how global warming reflected in temperature change, that has been reported to take place around the world, may influence the occurrence of natural disasters and how these implications may impact in business and the economy.
+We want to analyze and understand how global warming reflected in temperature change, which has been reported to take place around the world, may influence the occurrence of natural disasters and how these implications may impact business and the economy.

 Our aim is first, using net available data sources, to provide visualization of temperature change around the globe (per country) from 1970 to 2020 along with natural disasters occurrence.
-Other available variables will be also mapped out, that seem to be associated like: CO2 emissions and population count, and mortality associated with natural disasters.
+Other available variables will be also mapped out, that seems to be associated like: CO2 emissions and population count, and mortality associated with natural disasters.

 Second, Using this information, to identify hard variables that may help detect danger zones.
-We want to find the most affected/vulnerable countries (using mortality and gdp inflation and deflation rate) and create a model trying to find if there is a correlation between these variables or which variables seem to have a higher impact.
+We want to find the most affected/vulnerable countries (using mortality and GDP inflation and deflation rate) and create a model trying to find if there is a correlation between these variables or which variables seem to have a higher impact.

-Lastly, we want to try to create a predictive model that may forecast the impact of global warming, natural disasters outcomes in mortality and the economy related variables that may provide important insight to different business and enterprises in decision making or light up red lights that make a call for back-up plans for their survival.
+Lastly, we want to try to create a predictive model that may forecast the impact of global warming, natural disasters outcomes in mortality and the economy related variables that may provide important insight to different businesses and enterprises in decision making or light up red lights that make a call for back-up plans for their survival.

 - Questions we hope to answer with the data
-(Is there a correlation between the increase of temperature world wide and the number of natural disasters?)
+(Is there a correlation between the increase of temperature worldwide and the number of natural disasters?)

 Identify top 10 countries e most affected by these variables during the time period 19(70) to 2020 (vulnerability)?